hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-dns-records admin example.com

-The function for getting all DNS domain records.
+This function for getting all DNS domain records.

 *******************************************************************